Birkie Green

 • Iconic Birkie week bibs will be made from 100% recycled plastic

-• Material is made in the USA, sewn into bibs at Borah in Lacrosse, Wi.
+• Material is made in the USA, sewn into bibs at Borah in Lacrosse, WI.

 • Each bib = approx. 5.5 plastic water bottles